Accessing services on campus at MIT Medical

-Visits to MIT Medical’s Mental Health and Counseling Service are available to registered MIT students with no copay or other additional costs.
+Visits to MIT Medical’s Student Mental Health and Counseling Services are available to registered MIT students with no copay or other additional costs.
 These services are included in your Institute fees; your health insurance will not be billed.

 When you see a clinician outside MIT Medical, those services will be covered by your supplemental insurance plan—either the MIT Student Extended Insurance Plan or your other comprehensive plan.

 - If you are covered by the MIT Student Extended Plan, and you see a mental health clinician who participates in the Blue Cross Blue Shield (BCBS) PPO, your first 12 visits in a calendar year are covered in full (100%).
 After that, you will have a $25 copay for each visit.

 - If you are covered by the MIT Student Extended Plan, and you see a mental health clinician who does NOT participate in the Blue Cross Blue Shield (BCBS) PPO, your first 12 visits in a calendar year are covered at 100 percent of the BCBS allowed amount.
 After that, your insurance will cover 80 percent of the allowed amount, and you will pay the other 20 percent.
 For all of your visits, your clinician may bill you for the difference between the BCBS allowed amount and his or her charges.
 This is something you should discuss with your clinician ahead of time.

 - If you are covered by your parents’ insurance or another insurance plan, that plan’s rules will apply.
 Check your statement of benefits.
 Plans often specify the number of visits per year that are fully covered or that require a small copayment.

 If you’re enrolled in the Extended Plan, you may use the MIT Pharmacy to fill prescriptions from an outside mental health clinician without a referral.

 New in 2020: Extended Plan members have no copay for generic antidepressants.